OUR HISTORY

 The Lucas County TASC Program was established in 1992 as a department within the Toledo/Lucas County Criminal Justice Coordinating Council.
 In 1996, TASC separated from CJCC and formed the first free-standing non-profit TASC program in Ohio.

 On January 1, 2012, Lucas County TASC, Inc. changed its name to TASC of Northwest Ohio and adopted contemporary expansion Treatment Accountability for Safer Communities.
 Currently, TASC operates 15 separate projects, has a staff of 25 and a budget of approximately $2.4 million.
-In addition to the main office at 701 Jefferson Street, TASC operates satellite offices at Toledo Municipal Court and the Lucas County Jail.
+Our main office is at 3330 Glendale Avenue, Toledo, OH 43614.